← Back to Blog

 claude --channels plugin:telegram@claude-plugins-official

-The security trade-offs you're making
+The security trade-offs you are making

 Operational limits (the fine print)